Puppy School

 expand_more

 Dogs that are isolated at this time are more likely to become hyperactive, aggressive, difficult to train, antisocial, and fearful.
-To develop into normal friendly, confident adult dogs, puppies need to be regularly handled and need to socialise with other puppies.
+To develop into normal friendly, confident adult dogs, puppies need to be regularly handled and socialise with other puppies.
 They need to be exposed to new and novel situations in a non-threatening way.
 Puppies also need to learn what is normal sociable behaviour.

 Puppy School offers a safe environment to socialise your puppy and start them off with their basic training.

-Puppies love coming to Puppy School!.
+Puppies love coming to Puppy School!

-They will learn basic obedience commands such as "come","sit", "stay", "drop", and "heel".
+They will learn basic obedience commands such as 'come', 'sit', 'stay', 'drop', and 'heel.'
 All training is reward-based.

 Puppy School is specifically designed for puppies between six and fourteen weeks of age.
-All puppies must have had their first Vaccination before starting the course.
+All puppies must have had their first vaccination before starting the course.

-On completion of the course, puppy graduates will receive a graduation certificate and photo plus some great deals on Hills puppy food.
+Upon completion of the course, puppy graduates will receive a graduation certificate and photo plus some great deals on Hills puppy food.

 Who runs the classes?